 Therefore, you will probably continue your negative thought process as she passes by.

 That’s how psychological problems can dampen, or even extinguish, your sex drive.

 The same can happen to your ability to get and maintain erections.

-Because in order to get erections your mind needs to be interested.
-And if your mind is not interested in sex, the whole erection process may simply not commence.
+Because in order to get erections, your mind needs to be interested in sex.
+And if your mind is not interested, the whole erection process may simply not commence.

 Let’s look at an example:

 Imagine you’re in bed with an amazing woman.
 You are kissing and about to get naked.